yhat/benchdb/README.md

-# gobenchdb
+# go-benchdb
-Stores your go benchmark data in a database
+A Go tool to store your go test benchmark data in a database